Colors And Emotions – Use Color To Attract & Influence The Right Audience

 Brown

-Depending on how it is used, brown can also be a warm color that is down-to-earth and dependable.
+Depending on how it is used, brown can also be a warm color that has a down-to-earth and dependable feel to it.
 It is practical, reliable, and somewhat old-fashioned.
 It is also a comforting color that is grounding and stabilizing.

-As you’ve seen, colors are more than just a visual experience as they can evoke a range of emotions.
-I’ve put together an infographic that summarizes the fascinating relationship between colors and emotions.
-I hope it will help you when you choose a color scheme for your website or brand!
+As you’ve seen, colors are more than just a visual experience as they can evoke a wide range of emotions.
+I’ve put together an infographic that summarizes this color emotion guide and the fascinating relationship between colors and emotions.
+I hope it will help you when choosing colors for your journaling!

 Pin For Later…